-While a mandatory outdoor water use restriction is unlikely for more than a few weeks this summer, we ask that all residents limit outdoor water use on Mondays in order for the system to recover from higher weekend water usage and apply sound conservation practices throughout the season in order to help us meet the 65 gallon per person per day residential consumption requirement imposed by MassDEP.
+We also ask that all residents limit outdoor water use on Mondays in order for the system to recover from higher weekend water usage, and apply sound conservation practices throughout the season in order to help us meet the 65 gallon per person per day residential consumption requirement imposed by MassDEP.
 If this level is exceeded, the state will require a 6 day per week watering ban next summer.